Camera di San Paolo: Description

 The chamber was originally part of a complex of six rooms, forming the personal apartment of abbess Giovanna Piacenza.
 The function of the chamber in particular is not known: a studio, a lounge, or a dining room.
 The base is square (c.
 7x6.95 m), and above is a late-Gothic-style vault designed in 1514 by Giorgio da Erba; the walls were originally covered by tapestries.

 The vault is an example of illusionistic painting, mimicking a pergola opening to the sky.
 The ribs of the vault are in turn painted to resemble bamboo, and divide each vault segment in four zones, each corresponding to a wall.
 At the centre of the vault is the coat of arms of abbess Giovanni, formed by three crescent moons in gilded stucco, around which is a series of knotted pink belts.
 Festoons of vegetables are connected to the latter, one for each vault sector.

 Each festoon ends with an oval opening in which, above a bright sky background, are groups of puttos with symbols of hunting (animals, weapons).
 Below, along the walls, are trompe-l'œil lunettes depicting statues inside niches, with simulated lighting from below.
 The lower zone contains a series of ram heads (perhaps a reference to the Aries zodiac sign, the first in Spring) connected by painted drapery, which in turn support objects such as plates, vases and others.
-Finally, above the fireplace, Correggio painted the Roman goddess Diana on a chariot, towed by deers.
+Finally, above the fireplace, Correggio painted the Roman goddess Diana on a chariot, towed by deer.
 The goddess (a symbol of purity) is both an allusion to Giovanna's personal qualities, and, as the goddess of the Moon, to her coat of arms.

-The architrave of the fireplace has the Latin inscription "IGNEM GLADIO NE FODIAS", meaning "Do not distub the flame with sword": an assertion of the abbess' independence from the ecclesiastical authorities who were disputing her tenure of the convent.
+The architrave of the fireplace has the Latin inscription "IGNEM GLADIO NE FODIAS", meaning "Do not disturb the flame with sword": an assertion of the abbess' independence from the ecclesiastical authorities who were disputing her tenure of the convent.

+The private room of the abbess was frescoed (1514) by Alessandro Araldi with grotteschi.
+The rooms are open to the public as a museum.